aerobounce/Sublime-Swift-Format/README.md

 ### 🤝 Thank you

-- [nicklockwood/SwiftFormat][swiftformat] — Sublime Swift Format is powerd by swiftformat, the best Swift formatter available.
+- [nicklockwood/SwiftFormat][swiftformat] — Swift Format for Sublime Text is powerd by swiftformat, the best Swift formatter available.

 [swiftformat]: https://github.com/nicklockwood/SwiftFormat